Our Favourite Managed Funds

 - Managed funds are a popular way to balance investments in term deposits, ETFs and shares.
 Beyond KiwiSaver, there are dozens of top-performing options that take into account all risk profiles.
 Our profile discusses the fund and the minimum investment, but does not specifically mention fees or past returns.

 Disclaimer: The inclusion of any fund below is not an endorsement, and the exclusion of any fund does not imply it is inferior to those listed below.
 We publish this list to help raise awareness of what’s on offer and the tools available to know the market.
+Our research team continues to monitor fund performance - however, the best investors make time to educate themselves on market movements.
+Please invest the time.

-Important: Even if you’re relying on managed funds, DIY investing requires you to understand the risks you are taking and make sure an investment fits into your investment strategy.
+- Even if you’re relying on managed funds, DIY investing requires you to understand the risks you are taking and make sure an investment fits into your investment strategy.

-Know this: MoneyHub is conservative, and our research always looks for long-term investment options to protect and benefit anyone who wants a five, ten and twenty-year investment.
+- MoneyHub is conservative, and our research always looks for long-term investment options to protect and benefit anyone who wants a five, ten and twenty-year investment.
 This page does not cover KiwiSaver – we have shortlisted a number of our favourite KiwiSaver funds here.

-Advertising Disclosure: We include the funds below based on merit, although we may have commercial arrangements with specific innovative and market-leading fund managers for general promotion.
+- Advertising Disclosure: We include the funds below based on merit, although we may have commercial arrangements with specific innovative and market-leading fund managers for general promotion.
 Our Advertising Policy has more details.
 We rely on Sorted’s SmartInvestor for all fund returns information.

-Read this first: Our Retirement in a Nutshell guide explains why saving for your retirement is essential, not optional.
+- Our Retirement in a Nutshell guide explains why saving for your retirement is essential, not optional.
 It outlines everything you need to know to live comfortably when you're 65 or older.

 |

-Kernel Dividend Aristocrats Fund - Our Favourite Dividend-Producing Fund
+Kernel - Our Favourite Index Fund Platform

 |

-InvestNow - Foundation Series US 500 Fund and Foundation Series Total World Fund - Our Favourite Long-Term and Low-Fee Vanguard Investments
+InvestNow Foundation Series (US 500 Fund and Foundation Series Total World Fund) - Our Favourite Long-Term and Low-Fee Vanguard Investments

 |